mrphrazer/obfuscation_detection/README.md

 * cryptographic implementations

-### Duplicated Basic Blocks

-This feature scans the basic blocks of each function and generates a fuzzy hash from their opcode sequences.
-By comparing these hashes, it identifies functions that contain duplicate or near-duplicate blocks.
-This helps pinpointing

-* repeated code snippets within functions
-* compiler-generated duplicates (e.g., inlined code, loop unrolling)
+### Duplicate Subgraphs

+The heuristic uses an iterative context-hashing approach to detect repeated multi-block structures within each function’s control-flow graph.
+By comparing each block’s opcode signature along with the signatures of its successors, the heuristic identifies subgraphs that are duplicated or near-duplicated in a single function.
+This helps pinpoint:

-* potential obfuscation patterns involving replicated blocks
+* obfuscation stubs like small state machines or dispatcher blocks cloned multiple times
+* unrolled or inlined loops introduced by compiler optimizations
+* multi-way branching logic like range dividers and decision trees
+* repeated cryptographic or checksumming stubs

 ## Utils